tjhorwood/current-epoch-time/README.md

 ## Tear Down

 If you would like to tear down the created infrastructure, you can do so using Terraform.
-Before running the following Terraform, you need to make sure the ECR repository is empty or Terraform will fail when attempting to delete it.
+Before running the following Terraform commands, you need to make sure the ECR repository is empty or Terraform will fail when attempting to delete it.

 ```bash
 cd terraform